 Our preferred panel mounting system is Schletter on most concrete tiled roofs, Red Tip for Rosemary and Staffordshire Blues and the K2 system for modern double tiles.
 We space our roof anchors approximately 1.25 meters apart.
 This is well within MCS recommended guidelines which also advise notching the roof tiles where required to ensure they lay flat to the roof.

 A ten year warranty is supplied on all parts and labour.
 The Solar Edge HD Wave inverters can be supplied with an additional 20 year warranty whilst all solar panels have a performance warranty of 25 years.
 After installation we will request annual meter readings to compare production against our original quotation and any under-performance greater 5% will be corrected by us.

 All this may not add up to the cheapest method of installation or equipment on the market but equally it will not be the most expensive and is guaranteed to provide reliability with peak performance for the lifetime of your system.

 Finally we can normally install a solar array and ancillary equipment in one working day.
 Scaffolding is normally erected one day prior to install and removed two day after completion so that we can monitor the system for a short period.
-Upon completion we will issue the handover pack and complete the FITT application on your behalf.
+Upon completion we will issue the handover pack along with the relevant MCS Certificate.

 Thank you for reading.